PennyLaneAI/pennylane/doc/introduction/compiling_workflows.rst

 Just-in-time compilation
 ------------------------

-Using Catalyst with PennyLane is a simple as using the :func:`@qjit <.qjit>` decorator to compile your hybrid workflows:
+Using Catalyst with PennyLane is as simple as using the :func:`@qjit <.qjit>` decorator to compile your hybrid workflows:

 .. code-block:: python